veronloz/ATS-Docker/README.md

 docker run --name WebServer1 --hostname Webserver1 --network FrontendNet -d webservers
 ```
 > [!IMPORTANT]
-> You have to create a network called BackendNet also to connect Database and the WebServers, you can do it executing the following line:
+> You have to create a network called BackendNet also to connect the Database and the WebServers, you can do it executing the following line:
 >
 > ``` docker network create BackendNet ```
 >